kdahltx/Dahl.Data/README.md

 Features
 --------
-Dahl.Data is a [NuGet library](https://www.nuget.org/packages/Dahl.Data) that you can add in to your project to create a consistent framework for data access.
+Dahl.Data is a [NuGet library](https://www.nuget.org/packages/Dahl.Data) that can be added to a project for creating a consistent api to access data.

 This facade provides an interface/mechanism to implement customized mapping classes that can be used to optimize performance for an object used a significant number of times.
 For large